Multiconfigurational short-range on-top pair-density functional theory: Results

 From Fig. \ref{fig:n2_trip_sing} we see that including the on-top pair density within a translated spin-functional ensures correct degeneracy.
-We have verified that all three $M_S$-values of the triplet state gives exactly the same potential energy curve, thus no problem with the spin-coupling of the atomic open-shell states to different $M_S$-values.
+We have verified that all three $M_S$-values of the triplet state gives exactly the same potential energy curve, leading to the correct spin-coupling of the atomic open-shell states with different $M_S$-values.
 The correct degeneracy of different $M_S$ components is not guaranteed for standard approximate DFT functionals, including the functionals used for CAS-srDFT, due to their explicit dependency on the spin-density $\rho_\mathrm{S}$, which is zero everywhere for a singlet state.\cite{becke1995extension,jacob2012spin} Comparing the singlet and triplet curves produced by the usual srDFT functionals, one notes that they are far from degenerate at dissociation.
 The triplet curve is lower, presumably because a fraction of the spin-polarization from the unpaired electrons in the atomic state can be described.
 However, it is not sufficient for the triplet state to dissociate correctly for CAS-srDFT, the $\rho_\mathrm{S}$ for $M_S = 1$ from CAS-srDFT can only partly describe the septet atoms at dissociation.
+This is again qualitatively the same result as obtained by Hapka \textit{et al.}\cite{hapka2020a} in their non-variational multiconfigurational range-separated on-top pair density hybrid.
 We remark that the energetics at dissociation of the anti-ferromagnetically coupled singlet can also be captured by unrestricted DFT, just as for \ce{H2}, but that is not the case for the intermediately coupled triplet state.